hkotek/hkotek.com/_posts/2022-12-26-altac-how-to-get-started-1.md

 ### What kind of job is right for you?

 There are various materials out there that can help you identify types of jobs, including guides and interview series.
 [This post](https://www.khiajohnson.com/post/2022/getting-a-start-in-tech/) by Khia Johnson provides a collection of links to get started.
-The main link from there I'd like to point out is Superlinguo’s [Linguist Job Interviews](https://www.superlinguo.com/post/173873032222/superlinguo-linguist-job-interviews-full-list), which presents a variety of job titles.
+The main link from there I'd like to point out is [**Superlinguo’s Linguist Job Interviews**](https://www.superlinguo.com/post/173873032222/superlinguo-linguist-job-interviews-full-list), which presents a variety of job titles.

 The process of learning about different types of jobs can also help you answer some of the questions above.
 When you read about people's descriptions of their jobs, are there parts that you relate to more?
 Which parts stand out repeatedly in different posts?
 Those are probably worth exploring more.